wenkokke/talk-a-tale-of-three-constructed-languages/presentation.md

 | *wa*     | *what I’m saying is true because* I have perceived it
 | *wi*     | *what I’m saying is true because* it’s self-evident

+^
+Illustrates English being too imprecise when it comes to emotional information.

 ---

-## A Brief Feminist Analysis of Láadan
+## A Brief Feminist Critique of Láadan

 - based on the experiences of Suzette
   *and the women whom she consulted*